Continuity of Hilbert-Kunz multiplicity and F-signature: Examples and questions

 then $\fpt(f_n)=\fpt(f_{n+1})$ for all $n\gg 0$.
-This conjecture is largely open and was modeled by Shokurov's ACC conjecture for log canonical thresholds (\cite{Shokurov1992}), which was very recently resolved (\cite{DFEM, HMX}).
+The conjecture is motivated by Shokurov's ACC conjecture for log canonical thresholds (\cite{Shokurov1992}), which was also resolved in the smooth case (\cite{DFEM, HMX}).
 As the F-pure threshold function is continuous with respect to the $\m$-adic topology, it follows that if the ACC conjecture holds then for each $f\in R$ there exists $N\in \N$ such that for each $\epsilon\in \m^N$, $\fpt (f+\epsilon)\geq \fpt(f)$.
 Hern\'andez, N\'u\~nez-Betancourt, and Witt (\cite{HNBW}) recently investigated this particular implication of the ACC conjecture.
 Their techniques establish that if the Jacobian ideal of an element $f\in R$ is $\m$-primary, then $\fpt (f) = \fpt(g)$ for all $g$ sufficiently close to $f$.
 Their result is also recovered by Samuel's theorem from (\cite{Samuel1956}) mentioned in the introduction.